-Identify and compare the different parts of similar system, should also be able to inspect and verify those different parts and determine the cause of any anomalies.
+Identify, compare, analyse and troubleshoot the different parts of similar system, should also be able to inspect and verify those different parts and determine the cause of any anomalies.
 Finally, should be able to identify and describe the different types of flotation's and emergency evacuation devices.